gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 - [hclvalidate](#hclvalidate)

-When passed in, `hclvalidate` only outputs the paths of invalid configuration files.
+When passed in, output a list of files with invalid configuration.

 ### terragrunt-override-attr